 AUB is located in the neighborhood of Ras Beirut.
-Its 61.2 acre (247,691 square meter) campus overlooks the Mediterranean Sea and includes academic and administrative buildings, athletic fields, a private beach, a bird sanctuary, and a repository of native and non-native trees and shrubs.
-The university comprises seven student residences, the AUB Medical Center, the Charles Hostler www.aub.edu.lb/SAO/housing
+Its 61.2-acre (247,691-square-meter) campus overlooks the Mediterranean Sea and includes academic and administrative buildings, athletic fields, a private beach, a bird sanctuary, and a repository of native and non-native trees and shrubs.
+The university comprises seven student residences, the AUB Medical Center, the Charles Hostler Student Center, four libraries, computer labs, two art galleries, the Archaeological and

-Student Center, four libraries, computer labs, two art galleries, the Archaeological and Natural History museums, and one of Lebanon's few geological collections.
-The Faculty of Agricultural and Food Sciences' Advancing Research Enabling Communities (AREC) Center, a 244.8 acre (990,714 square meter) research farm and educational facility, is in the Beqaa Valley.
+Natural History museums, and one of Lebanon's few geological collections.
+The Faculty of Agricultural and Food Sciences' Advancing Research Enabling Communities (AREC) Center, a 244.8acre (990,714 square meters) research farm and educational facility, is in the Begaa Valley.